dig-ie/react-registration-login-userHome-home/README.md

-# Screens, forms, navigation and validation with React and libraries
+# Screens, forms, navigation, validation abd API simutation and consuming with React and libraries

 ## Pages:
 Registration and login pages: which handle forms and validations;